zhaokaihuang/generative_adversarial_networks/DCGAN/README.md

 The [gan.py](gan.py) implements a basic, simple version of Deep Convolution Generative Adversarial Learning (**DCGAN**) with convolutional discriminator & deconvolutional generator.
+Though some details are ignored in the implementation.
 The architecture of DCGAN is shown as below,
 <p align="center">
 <img src="imgs/DCGAN.gif" width="750" height="280"><br/>
 <i>Figure 1</i>, architecture of DCGAN.<br/><br/>